Stage

 Prise de poste souhaitée

 Context.
 Tensor Processing Units (TPUs) [2, 3] are application-specific integrated circuits designed specifically for accelerating core machine learning operations like matrix multiplications and convolutions.
 TPUs are increasingly applied in embedded applications thanks to their low energy consumption and significant acceleration of neural net inference (https://coral.ai/docs/edgetpu/benchmarks).
-They can accelerate the inference time by 30x compared with embedded CPUs and deliver high performance per watt at a very small footprint.
-Our preliminary benchmarks [5, 6] on an ASUS AI Accelerator CRL-G18U-P3D1, with 8 Google Edge TPUs, demonstrated that pipeline depth (the number of TPUs used) has a very significant impact on inference times for large and medium-sized networks (see the figure on the left).
-Running large models on an Edge TPU requires fetching the remaining part of the model parameters from the main memory, which incurs a high memory transaction latency.
+They can accelerate the inference time by up to 30x compared with embedded CPUs and deliver high performance per watt at a very small footprint.
+Our preliminary benchmarks [5, 6] on an ASUS AI Accelerator CRL-G18U-P3D1, with 8 Google Edge TPUs, show that pipeline depth (the number of TPUs used) has a very significant impact on inference times for large and medium-sized networks (see the figure on the left).
+Running large models on an Edge TPU requires fetching the remaining part of the model parameters from main memory, incurring a high memory transaction latency.
 With pipelining, a model can be divided into multiple smaller segments using the Edge TPU Compiler, and each segment can run on a different TPU fitting its internal memory.
-Finally, our tests have demonstrated that reloading the neural network models stored on a TPU incurs a high context switch overhead (from 9 to 15 ms).
+Finally, our tests show that reloading the neural network models stored on a TPU incurs a high context switch overhead (from 9 to 15 ms).

 This internship.
-Our study will explore various factors that contribute to the power consumption of deep neural networks when executed on multiple tensor processing units (TPUs).
-Its aim is to identify the interplay between three key factors: inference time, power consumption, and accuracy.
+Our study will investigate the factors that contribute to the real-time performance and power consumption of deep neural networks executed on multiple Tensor Processing Units (TPUs) in low-powered and time-sensitive embedded systems.
+Its aim is to identify the interplay between three key aspects: inference time, power consumption, and accuracy.
 We will undertake the following steps:

 - Testbed for multi-TPU power consumption measurement.
 The instantaneous power consumption of different neural networks running on a multi-TPU board ASUS CRL-G18U-P3DF can be measured using the current sensors.
-A microcontroller (e.g., Arduino Uno or STM32 ) can collect the measurements in real-time from the current sensors (e.g., ACS712 series) connected to the TPU board PCI interface and send them to the host computer.
+A microcontroller (e.g., Arduino Uno or STM32) can collect the measurements in real-time from the current sensors (e.g., ACS712 series) connected to the TPU board PCI interface and send them to the host computer.
 Several frameworks can be implemented with the firmware already available (e.g., PowerSensor2, https://gitlab.com/astron-misc/PowerSensor/).

 - Benchmarking suite for TPUs.
-The final step is to create scripts to automate the tests of compressed neural networks with different segmentations and with different numbers of TPUs being used and interpret the benchmarking results (consumption energy, inference time, precision).
+The final step is to create scripts to automate the tests of compressed neural networks with different segmentations and with different numbers of TPUs being used, and interpret the benchmarking results (consumption energy, inference time, precision).

 Research group.
 The project is a collaboration among the Laboratory for Analysis and Architecture of Systems (LAAS-CNRS), the Laboratory for Computer Science in Images and Information Systems (LIRIS-CNRS), and the Technical University of Munich (TUM).
 The host laboratory is the LAAS-CNRS in Toulouse, France.
 The internship will be co-supervised by Dr. Tomasz Kloda (LAAS-CNRS), Dr. Stefan Duffner (LIRIS-CNRS), and Binqi Sun (TUM).